Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

-I know how it can really drive you crazy to not see any birds coming to your feeder.
-I totally get that.
+I know how it can drive you crazy not to see any birds coming to your feeder.

-In fact, there are many things that can go wrong and many reasons why birds won’t come to your feeders!
-I was really curious about this and so I did some crazy amounts of research to find out all the answers for you!
+I was really curious about this, so I did some crazy amounts of research to find out all the answers for you!

 Read on for more information!